Back to Apple Guides

 Verify Physical HDMI Path

 Replace current cable with a certified ultra high speed HDMI cable and avoid very long runs during testing.
 Bandwidth margin matters heavily with Dolby Vision at higher frame rates.
-Also ensure all connectors are firmly seated, since minor looseness can trigger repeated renegotiation and black-screen flicker.
+Also make sure all connectors are firmly seated, since minor looseness can trigger repeated renegotiation and black-screen flicker.

 2